strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 #### Create an entry for the `Restaurant` collection type

-1. Go to [_Collection types > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the left-hand menu.
+1. Go to [_Collection types > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the main navigation.
 2. Click on **Add New Restaurants**.
 3. Type `Biscotte Restaurant` in the **Name** field.
 4. In the **Description** field, write `Welcome to Biscotte restaurant!
 Restaurant Biscotte offers a cuisine based on fresh, quality products, often local, organic when possible, and always produced by passionate producers.`